openbridge/wordpress/README.md

 You can set a collection of dummy files and certs for local testing:
 * `NGINX_DEV_INSTALL` Set to `true` if you want self-signed SSL certs installed and "hello world" HTML and PHP pages installed.
 This is useful for testing.
-* NOTE: Self-signed SSL certificates are always installed if the system does not detect here in the default cert location at `/etc/letsencrypt/live/{NGINX_SERVER_NAME}/`
+* NOTE: Self-signed SSL certificates are always installed if the system does not detect here in the default cert location at `/etc/letsencrypt/live/{HOST}/`

-If the rest of the `wordpress.env` variables don't look familiar, don't touch them ;)
+If the rest of the `wordpress.env` variables don't look familiar, don't touch them ; )

-## Using WP-CLI to Manage Your Wordpress Install
+## Using WP-CLI to manage your Wordpress install
 WP-CLI is the command-line interface for WordPress.
 You can update plugins, configure multisite installs and much more, without using a web browser.

 WP-CLI is installed at `/usr/bin/wp`.
 To run WP-CLI commands make sure you are located in the Wordpress root directory.
 In this case it is `/usr/share/nginx/html`